dienbk7x/RPi-ShieldBridge/docu/Firmata.md

   * [Disable log messages](http://elinux.org/RPi_Serial_Connection#Preventing_Linux_using_the_serial_port) to the UART of the Raspberry Pi.
   * Device name: */dev/ttyAMA0*

+Note: As default the reset pin of the Arduino is connected to GPIO18 of the Raspberry Pi (GPIO18 high = reset on, GPIO18 low = reset off).

 For controlling there are different ways possible:

 * **Python**